 Officer and a Gentleman: Laurence, most notably, but implied to be expected of Navy officers.
 Not so much aviators, though out of respect for him his crew starts imitating his formal habits.

-Our Dragons Are Different: Dragons are divided into many breeds, a few of which have special abilities, including fire-breathing, a sonic attack, the ability to swallow and vomit copious amounts of water, and spitting venom so potent it's effectively acid and can affect nonliving and inorganic materials.
-Most breeds with these abilities are valued, and fire-breathing breeds in particular are highly prized for obvious reasons.
-In the West, all dragons are property/soldiers in their country's military and form an Aerial Corps, though in France under Napoleon's leadership they are beginning to be treated somewhat better than Britain or Austria.
-In China, they're just other citzens.
+Our Dragons Are Different: There are three (known) species in the dragon genus in the wild - the bunyip (a flightless burrower), the sea serpent (with at least two sub-species of different sizes), and the feral dragon.
+Captured, or rather recruited, ferals have been subject to human breeding techniques to produce dozens of 'breeds' - a few of which have special abilities, including fire-breathing, a sonic attack, the ability to swallow and vomit copious amounts of water, and spitting caustic venom.
+In the West, all dragons are treated as property of the government and form an Aerial Corps, though in France under Napoleon's leadership they are beginning to be treated somewhat better than Britain or Austria.
+In China, they have equal citizenship.
 Just other massive, armored citizens with claws and teeth.
-They function rather like airborne ships, as each dragon has its own crew, including riflemen and bombers.
+Military dragons function rather like airborne ships, each with a human crew, including riflemen and bombers.
 The latter make even those breeds without any special capabilities a force to be reckoned with in war.
 Each dragon also has a captain with whom he or she shares a special emotional bond.
 And that's not even getting into the complex air-bladder-related biological handwave inserted as an extra at the end of the first book to explain how they fly in the first place.

 Unlike in many settings with Dragon Riders, that "special bond" isn't seen as particularly mystical.
 It might be as simple as a psychological thing similar to a parent-child bond, since 99 percent of dragons' companions are either the first people who feed and harness them out of the egg, or the children of those dragons' previous companions when they got too old to continue work, because most dragons have longer lifespans than humans.